rbvegas/StatiCSharp/Documentation/HowTo/making_a_custom_theme.md

 # Making a Custom Theme

 StatiC# is build to provide third party templates.
 It's more than welcome that users create their own template, to make their website even greater.
-Moreover, it would be fantastic if those template are shared with other users over GitHub or NuGet as a standalone package.
+Moreover, it would be fantastic if those templates are shared with other users over GitHub or NuGet as a standalone package.

 This article describes everything you need to start building your very own template.
 The only thing you must know is to code C#.
 StatiC# will deliver the tools you'll need.